 Please read the High School Completion / Graduation and Grade 12 Attainment concept for more information.

-NOTE: As of the 2009-10 school year, students are required to earn 30 credits for graduation.
-Please read point 2 achieving a required total number of high school credits in the High School Completion / Graduation and Grade 12 Attainment concept for more information.
+NOTE: As of the 2009 academic year (2009/10 school year), students are required to earn 30 credits for graduation.
+For more information please read point 2 achieving a required total number of high school credits in the High School Completion / Graduation and Grade 12 Attainment concept for more information.